markseelos/seelos-water/about.md

       </p>

       <p>
-        He has contributed to large-scale watershed and water quality initiatives, including the Guadalupe River Watershed Mercury TMDL Program, groundwater sustainability planning efforts, and comprehensive well asset management programs involving prioritization, rehabilitation, siting, and replacement.
+        He has contributed to large-scale watershed and water quality initiatives, including TMDL Programs, Groundwater Sustainability Agencies, and comprehensive well asset management programs involving prioritization, rehabilitation, siting, and replacement.
 He has also served as a technical subject matter expert for surface water quality in multi-disciplinary infrastructure projects.
       </p>

       <p>